 The cottage adjoins the Yarran Dheran bushland park in the heart of Mitcham and is open Saturday, Sunday and Public Holidays (excluding Good Friday and Christmas Day).

 Schwerkolt hosts the annual Heritage Family Day as part of Heritage Week.
-Visit the What’s On page for more information.
+Find out more about the 2019 Heritage Week held from 12 to 19 September 2019.

 Address: Deep Creek Road, Mitcham